GameServerManagers/LinuxGSM-Docs/Default-Ports.md

 If you plan on running more than 5 servers, you're probably want to make a table of your servers and ports in use.

+### Ideas to set ports for multiple source servers

-Also, you can use any port you like in the 27000 range.
+You can use any port you like in the 27000 range.
+Other values may work too.

 **Method 1**